lorcd/imperialThesis/notebooksGeneratingGraphs/readme.md

 This folder contains notebooks used to generate all graphs found in the thesis.
-It requires the model, saved down by probabilistic/m18_run.py, to be loaded into some notebooks.
+It requires the model, saved down by probabilistic/m18_run.py as wholeBestModel, to be loaded into some notebooks.
+This is saved down each time, so version trained on optimal parameters is used.
 Some require results csvs found in results folder.